 What the Life Insurance Underwriters Will Want to Know

 You will also likely need to answer some additional questions that are more specific to your brachial plexus palsy condition.
-This is so that the underwriters at the life insurance company can obtain more details about your actual health, as well as how you are controlling and / or managing your condition.
+This is so that the underwriters at the life insurance company can obtain more details about your actual health.
 These additional questions may include some or all of the following:

 - At what age were you diagnosed with brachial plexus palsy?